JacobPersi/RimWorldTV/README.md

 # Getting Started
 Download the latest release and install in your Rimworld's Mods folder.
 You will also need to configure the mod's settings through the in-game options menu.

+If at any time your connection to the server drops, you may force-reconnect via the mod options menu.

 ## Dependencies
 RimWolrdTV depends on:
 - [Harmony](https://github.com/pardeike/HarmonyRimWorld/)